Elon Musk changes his mind, wants to proceed with original $68 billion Twitter deal

 An agreement would put the world's richest person in charge of one of the most influential media platforms and end months of turbulent litigation that damaged Twitter's brand and fed Mr Musk's reputation for erratic behavior.

-Twitter told regulators that Elon Musk sent a letter saying he will go through the with the deal he inked early this year to buy the tech firm for $44 billion.
+Twitter told regulators that Elon Musk sent a letter saying he will go through with the deal he inked early this year to buy the tech firm for $44 US billion.

 Advertisement